Bigg Boss (Hindi TV series) season 5

 During the launch on 2 October, fourteen hand-picked housemates entered the house located in Karjat, a town, about halfway between Mumbai and Pune in the Indian state of Maharashtra.
-Four additional wild card entries were made during the second, third, fourth and the end of seventh week taking the number of contestants to eighteen.
-Three guest entries, who stayed in the house for a couple of days, took the total number of inhabitants to twenty one.
-The housemates, considered strangers for each other, spent 98 days (14 weeks) locked out together under the supervision of 55 cameras fitted around the house.
+Four additional wild card entries were made during the second, third, fourth and the end of seventh week, taking the number of contestants to 18.
+Three guest entries, who stayed in the house for a couple of days, took the total number of inhabitants to 21.
+The housemates, considered strangers for each other, spent 98 days (14 weeks) locked out together under the supervision of 55 cameras installed around the house.

 The series was won by actress Juhi Parmar on 7 January 2012.
-Runner-Up, Mahek Chahal returned to compete in Bigg Boss Halla Bol.

 Opening

 The opening episode was aired on 2 October 2011 presented by Sanjay Dutt and Salman Khan.
-This extravagant introductory episode to the season 5 showcased different features of the Bigg Boss house and introduced each of the participant.
+The extravagant introductory episode to the season 5 showcased different features of the Bigg Boss house and introduced each of the participant.
 This season also had majority female contestants.
 It also featured Bollywood actors Ajay Devgn for the promo of their upcoming film Rascals and Samir Soni for promoting his new serial Parichay on Colors.